Mini Lava Cakes

 The labeled ingredients for mini lava cakes.

-How to make Mini Lava Cakes
+How to make Mini Lava Cakes:

 Step 1

 Prep for baking.
 Preheat oven to 450 degrees.
-Grease your ramekins with butter.
+Grease ramekins with butter.
 Be sure to spread butter into the corner of the ramekins to ensure a clean removal.

 Step 2